Frikkbre/Meal-Planner-Copy/README.md

 [//]: # (TODO: Describe how to run your project here.
 What is the main class?
 What is the main method?
 What is the input and output of the program?
 What is the expected behaviour of the program?)

+To run the program, either download the project and run it in your IDE, or clone the repository and run it in your IDE.

 ## How to run the tests